 Which is more important for a piano student to learn, reading music or playing by ear?
 The answer is that both are an important part of being a good musician.
-In this article, we will define what it means to learn music by ear and discuss the benefits of it, while still promoting excellent music literacy.
+In this article, we will define what it means to learn to play music by ear, or by listening and mimicking, and also what it means to read music, or to learn to play music by looking at written notes.

-What does learning music by ear mean?
-For most children, their first experience with music is singing a simple song, like “Mary Had a Little Lamb”.
+For most children, their first experience with music is singing a simple song, like “Mary Had a Little Lamb.”
 How did they learn this song?
-After listening to it multiple times and memorizing the sounds and patterns that they heard, they used their vocal chords to reproduce those sounds.
+After listening to it multiple times and memorizing the sounds and patterns that they heard, they used their voice to reproduce those sounds.
 This process of listening and imitation is called learning music by ear.

 When a student begins to play the piano, there’s no need to ask them to memorize note names and positions on the staff before they learn to play any songs.
 That’s like asking a child to learn the alphabet and how to read before they learn to speak.
 For a beginning pianist, learning by ear is the best way to acquire new songs.